svmpsp/svmpsp-dev/src/assets/posts/en/intro-to-programming.md

 ### What is Python?

+In this course we will focus on Python.

 Python is a popular programming language known for its simplicity, readability, and ease of use.
 Althought it is not the fastest programming program available, its ease-of-use makes it perfect for running small programs and automating small tasks.

 Nonetheless, it can also be used for bigger projects such as: